-Drug use, both prescription and recreational, is also a form of self-medication for sufferers of learned hopelessness, and though they may or may not also use alcohol do suffer from the very same neurological condition but where alcohol works by directly antagonizing acetylcholine, the way in which drugs like marijuana, Xanax, methamphetamine, or heroin ease the suffering of this disease is by increasing other hormones which antagonize the effects of acetylcholine rather than acetylcholine directly.
+Drug use, both prescription and recreational, is also a form of self-medication for sufferers of learned hopelessness.
+That boy who gave me my first glass of wine was murdered in his adulthood.
+Also a victim of this disease, he was in a situation no sweet, loving person such as him would ever willingly place themselves in if we weren't suffering a debilitating illness.
+No person, even homeless and destitute from addictions would chose to be there if they weren't victims of this disease.
+That this even has to be explained is incredible to me.
+Though drug abusers may or may not also use alcohol do suffer from the very same neurological condition but where alcohol works by directly antagonizing acetylcholine, the way in which drugs like marijuana, Xanax, methamphetamine, or heroin ease the suffering of this disease is by increasing other hormones which antagonize the effects of acetylcholine rather than acetylcholine directly.
 Acetylcholine, for instance, lowers dopamine, which is the hormone that makes us happy.
 Methamphetamine directly raises dopamine, reversing the debt caused by acetylcholine.
 By increasing the neuroinhibitor GABA, heroin in turn suppresses the release of acetylcholine and that associated suffering of learned hopelessness.
 Marijuana relieves the inducement of stress caused by acetylcholine and like alcohol also interferes with acetylcholine production.
 All forms of substance addiction center around the activity of this neurological chemical to relieve sufferers of its negative effects, regardless of the substance used.

 There is an article in The Atlantic magazine decrying Alcoholics Anonymous for being the only primary treatment of alcoholism, given that there are some adjunct medical therapies available as well.
 The subtext from the author was really a beef with the concept of God, and one could strip everything about A.A. from the article and not have lost the message he was putting up.
 I get it.
 God was an integral part of the torment which I was subjected to as a helpless child.
 Not actually a God, of course, but adult men and women who hurt me in the name of God.
 A more patient person might frame them as well-meaning, but I know adult behavior and people who use God to control their children are just lazy fuckers who resort to fear and intimidation because they are powerful tools, with little regard to the eventual outcome of their actions and are more concerned with their own benefit than that of their charges.
 No, that author is not wrong to despise the concept of God when authority is tied together with the very nature of learned hopelessness.
 It is from these very people who were Gods to us small children that the excruciating condition from which we suffer came.